backstage/backstage/packages/core-plugin-api/api-report.md

   severity?: 'success' | 'info' | 'warning' | 'error';
 };

+// Warning: (ae-missing-release-tag) "AnalyticsApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type AnalyticsApi = {
+  getTrackerForExtension(extension: ExtensionManifest): AnalyticsTracker;
+  event$(): Observable<ExtensionAwareAnalyticsEvent>;
+};

+// Warning: (ae-missing-release-tag) "analyticsApiRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const analyticsApiRef: ApiRef<AnalyticsApi>;

+// Warning: (ae-missing-release-tag) "AnalyticsEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type AnalyticsEvent = {
+  verb: string;
+  noun: string;
+  value?: number;
+};

+// Warning: (ae-forgotten-export) The symbol "ExtraDimensions" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ExtraMetrics" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "AnalyticsEventContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type AnalyticsEventContext = ExtraDimensions & ExtraMetrics;

+// Warning: (ae-missing-release-tag) "AnalyticsTracker" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type AnalyticsTracker = {
+  captureEvent: (
+    verb: string,
+    noun: string,
+    value?: number,
+    context?: AnalyticsEventContext,
+  ) => void;
+};

 // Warning: (ae-missing-release-tag) "AnyApiFactory" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)